 Scleroderma diagnoses are less common amongst men.
 In fact, only 20% of the patient population is made up of males.
 We’ve designed a support group especially for males with scleroderma.
 In it, you’ll learn scleroderma tips and resources and find support from others in your position.
 Each meeting, we’ll focus on a different topic – from mental health to intimacy and so much more.

-Contact the group leaders for questions about the group.
+Contact the support group leaders with questions.

 Meets the fourth Wednesday of the month (with some exceptions) from 7 p.m. to 8 p.m.
 Register here for each date you’d like to attend.